itags/itags.github.io/_docs/general/index.md

 });
 ```

 * **init** {Function} the initialisation method: this method gets invoked once on creation of the itag.
 This is the place to setup.
 You might create an itag that reads (and destroys) innerHTML and put it into element.model.someproperty.
-The `innercontent` of the `HTML` -which is setup as a comment-node- is available with **this.getDesignNode()** --> this is a container-node with inner-content as true HTML-elements which can be queried.
+The `innercontent` of the `HTML` -which is setup as a comment-node- is available with **this.getItagContainer()** --> this is a container-node with inner-content as true HTML-elements which can be queried.
 Needs no returnvalue.

 * **sync** {Function} This is the method that gets invoked on every element.model change.
 You should process element.model data and update parts of the element.innerHTML here.
 Needs no returnvalue.
 Note: within the sync-method, you can set any attribute on the itag-element <u>except</u> those defined by `attrs` --> the attributes are bound to element.model and are life-updated by themselves.